Wiki · Law · Last reviewed June 23, 2026

 NIST remains central because the United States often governs AI through measurement science, voluntary standards, guidance, and procurement expectations rather than one comprehensive AI law.

 The NIST AI Risk Management Framework, released in 2023, continues to provide a voluntary governance vocabulary for mapping, measuring, managing, and governing AI risks.
-NIST's AI work also includes standards coordination, generative-AI guidance, secure-development guidance, synthetic-content work, agent-security work, and critical-infrastructure profiles.
+NIST says AI RMF 1.0 is being revised, and its recent work includes the Generative AI Profile, a critical-infrastructure profile concept note, standards coordination, secure-development guidance, synthetic-content work, and agent-security work.
+Voluntary standards become more consequential when agencies, grants, contracts, auditors, or sector regulators incorporate them into enforceable requirements.

 The U.S. AI Safety Institute was later re-established as the Center for AI Standards and Innovation, or CAISI.
 NIST describes CAISI as industry's primary U.S. government contact for testing and collaborative research related to commercial AI systems.
-CAISI's stated functions include voluntary agreements with developers, unclassified evaluations of national-security-relevant capabilities, analysis of U.S. and adversary AI systems, coordination with defense and intelligence agencies, and representation of U.S. interests in international standards.
+CAISI materials emphasize evaluations, guidelines, model-security research, agent standards, secure evaluation methods, and analysis of national-security-relevant capabilities.

 Infrastructure and Exports

 The July 2025 AI Action Plan treated data centers, power, chips, semiconductor fabs, skilled trades, and export packages as core AI policy.
-On the same day, the White House issued an order on accelerating federal permitting for data center infrastructure, defining large AI data center projects and directing federal agencies to ease buildout on federal land and through permitting reforms.
+Executive Order 14318 directed federal agencies to accelerate permitting for data center infrastructure, including power and transmission infrastructure, and to use federal land and resources where appropriate.

-This infrastructure turn is a major change in what AI governance means.
-It moves policy beyond models and content moderation into electricity, transmission, water, land, labor, semiconductors, cloud capacity, and local ratepayer politics.
+This infrastructure turn changes what AI governance means.
+It moves policy beyond models and content moderation into electricity, transmission, water, land, labor, semiconductors, cloud capacity, local ratepayer politics, environmental review, and physical security.
+A data center buildout decision can have safety, competition, and community impacts even before any model is deployed, so policy analysis has to include compute governance, utility planning, and local accountability.

-In December 2025, the White House issued an executive order seeking a national policy framework for AI and directing federal action against state AI laws it considered inconsistent with federal policy.
+In December 2025, Executive Order 14365 sought a national policy framework for AI and directed federal action against state AI laws the administration considered inconsistent with federal policy.
 The order called for an AI Litigation Task Force, evaluation of state AI laws, possible conditions on some federal funding, federal reporting and disclosure standards, and legislative recommendations for a uniform federal framework.

 The preemption fight is a central U.S. policy conflict.
 Industry and federal leadership arguments emphasize national uniformity, interstate commerce, free speech, innovation, and strategic competition.
 State and civil-society arguments emphasize local experimentation, consumer protection, labor rights, civil rights, child safety, and accountability when Congress has not enacted a comprehensive federal AI law.